Inequality Studies Minor

 • HISTORY 288: History of Inequality

-• HISTORY 323: Methods in Inequality Studies
+• HISTORY 323: How to Study Inequality

 • PUBPOL 435/645: Global Inequality Research Initiative